 Tire advertisement – tire supplier, at his own expense, has to deliver the required amount of tire advertisement stickers to the organizer of LARC event at least 1 day before the start of administrative checking.
 The organizer of LARC event has to distribute tire advertisement stickers to competitors during administrative checking together with other documents, 4 pcs. of stickers to each crew.
 This advertisement is mandatory.
-The size of the stickers and stickers fixing places are mentioned in Appendix No.1 of LARC Regulations 2021.
+The size of the stickers and stickers fixing places are mentioned in Appendix No.1 of LARC Regulations 2022.

-Tire suppliers prizes after the finish of LARC event – Tire supplier will give 2 pcs. of suitable size tires to the winners of each LARC AWD and 2WD classifications in each LARC event.
+Tire suppliers prizes after the finish of LARC event – Two (2) free tyres for EVERY CLASS (LARC1, LARC2, LARC3, LARC4, LARC5, LARC6, LARC7, LARC8, LARC9) winners at each event of the championship, if minimum 3 crews in class have started the rally and if minimum 1 crew has finished the rally.

 Tire suppliers prizes after the end of LARC– Tire supplier established the monetary 6500€ fund for the prize-giving which will be distributed as: